HouChangmeng/Git-Learning/README.md

 # Git-Learning

-A simple repositroy for learn how to use git and github.
+A simple repositroy about learn how to use git and github.